JuompanBR/flutter_states/README.md

 # weather_app

-A simple Weather application belt in flutter
+A simple Weather application in flutter

 ## Getting Started